pifroggi/vs_align/README.md

 3 works great in most cases.

 __*`iterations`* (optional)__
 Runs the alignment multiple times to dial it in even further.
-With more than around 10 passes, artifacts can appear.
+With more than around 5 passes, artifacts can appear.

 __*`blur_strength`* (optional)__
 Blur is only used internally and will not be visible on the output.
-It can help to ignore strong degredations like compression, halos or noise.
+It can help to ignore small details in the alignment process (like compression, noise or halos) and focus more on the general shapes.
 If lines on the output get thinner or thicker, try to increase blur a little.
 It will reduce accuracy, so try to keep it as low as possible.
 Good values are 0-10.
 The best alignment will be at Blur 0.

 __*`device`* (optional)__
 Possible values are "cuda" to use with an Nvidia GPU, or "cpu".
 This will be very slow on CPU.